Rural roads blocked by hillside boulders | We Are Tyrone

-A THUNDEROUS deluge caused rocks and debris to spill from the Sperrins last weekend, causing some of Tyrone’s most rural roads to become completely impassable.
+A thunderous deluge caused rocks and debris to spill from the Sperrins last weekend, causing some of the district’s most rural roads to become completely impassable.

 Just outside Plumbridge, a health and safety nightmare materialised on Sunday when a heavy thunderstorm dislodged rocks and other forms of natural debris from the hillside, washing it onto the Meenagorp Road at Balix Brae.